 Trying to figure out the best garage floor epoxy coating system for your garage as well as your budget isn’t always easy.
 With so many epoxy products, manufacturers, and commercial installers to choose from, it can be frustrating and somewhat overwhelming if you don’t know exactly what you want or how an epoxy coating system works.

-Your first choice is the “do it yourself” epoxy paint kits by brands such as RustOleum or Quikrete for example, that can be purchased from your local home improvement center or hardware store.
-They cost anywhere from $50 to $70 depending on the brand and are available in either gray or tan.
+Your first choice is the “do it yourself” epoxy paint kits by brands such as RustOleum or Quikrete for example.
+They can be purchased from your local home improvement center or hardware store for anywhere from $50 to $70 depending on brand and are available in either gray or tan.

-100% Solids Epoxy
+High Solids Epoxy

 Clear Epoxy or Polyurethane Top Coats

-To improve upon the single coat system, the next step is to add a coat or two of clear epoxy or polyurethane.
+To improve upon the single coat 100% solids epoxy, the next step is to add a coat or two of clear epoxy or polyurethane.
 This is referred to as the top coat.
 This clear coat system adds not only durability and thickness, but is also what gives your floor that deep gloss and shine.

 There are two reasons you may want to do a full refusal broadcast.
 The first is that it will give the floor some texture, increase thickness for durability, and help to produce an anti-slip surface.
 The second reason is pure cosmetics.
-There is a multitude of different colored chip combinations to choose from to give your floor that custom look you may be after.
+With the multitude of different colored chip combinations to choose from, you can give your garage floor any custom look that you like.

-Best Epoxy Coating System
+Best Garage Floor Epoxy Coating System

-If you are going to install an epoxy coating yourself, you can create any one of the above combinations.
+If you are going to apply an epoxy coating yourself you can create any one of the above combinations.
 Just remember when looking at different brands, compare both the coverage rate and solids content along with the price.
 If product A covers 250 square feet per container and product B covers 300 square feet per container, you are much better off going with product B if you have a 540 square foot garage.
 Do not attempt to stretch it out or you are destined to receive poor results.